AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

 #### Option 1: `captureHDRStreamCanonicalDisplay`
 - No tonemapping is applied by ScreenCaptureKit.
 - However, if an application performs its own tonemapping, that will appear in the recording.

-For example:
+**Application tonemapping/clipping behaviour when showing HDR content:**
   - **Chrome** displays PQ HDR AVIF with tonemapping to the panel's HDR peak brightness (e.g., 200 nits on MacBook Air, which has an EDR ratio of 2).
-  - **Lightroom** shows PQ HDR AVIF without tonemapping—it applies the PQ EOTF directly but clips at the panel's peak brightness.
+  - **Lightroom** shows PQ HDR AVIF without tonemapping—it applies the PQ EOTF directly but **clips at the panel's peak brightness**.
 Screen recordings will show highlight details above panel peak as clipped.
+  -
   - I developed a Metal-based app using EDR rendering with tonemapping set to none ([Apple documentation: Perform your own tone mapping](https://developer.apple.com/documentation/metal/performing-your-own-tone-mapping)).
 Screen recordings from this app preserve full highlight detail without clipping.

 #### Option 2: `captureHDRStreamLocalDisplay`